 I started my working life as a secondary teacher in PE, Outdoor Education and Health, Indonesian and Science.
-I returned to study and completed a Graduate Diploma in Adolescent Health and Welfare and a Diploma in Counselling.
+I returned to study and completed a Graduate Diploma in Adolescent Health and Wellbeing and a Diploma in Counselling.
 Further to this, I worked as a School Counsellor with a focus on proactive programs to enhance emotional wellbeing in schools.
 I have a particular affinity for boys who don’t fit the mould of traditional classrooms and children who are at various stages on the continuum of sensory processing issues.
 I have read widely in the area of Positive Psychology and Character Strengths.
 I began some more post graduate study in Managing Change and Innovation in Educational Contexts through Macquarie University.
 I am an advocate for change in literacy education in schools.
 The emotional wellbeing of our children must be the priority in the education of our children.

 BOOST Literacy has at its core, the emotional needs of children.
 Like you, I want kids to reach their full potential by embracing the full curriculum through competence in core reading and spelling skills.
 It would be my pleasure and privilege to guide you and your child to such competence.

 Dyslexia is a wiring issue.
 35% of children are not born with efficient wiring for reading and spelling.
-Dyslexia can be reversed by rewiring the brain through a speech to print approach.
-In the first two years of school, SSP is used to prevent reading and spelling failure and in the middle and upper years it is used as an intervention to fill in gaps and BOOST literacy skills.
-BOOSTed self-esteem and confidence is a welcome side benefit.
-A diagnosis may or may not be useful.
 An identification of the deficits in skills in reading and spelling can be immediately addressed by filling these gaps and BOOSTing reading and spelling.
+Early is best.
+A diagnosis in NOT required for reading and spelling skills to be enhanced.

 BOOST Literacy is very open to working collaboratively with psychologists who may have provided a diagnosis, by incorporating their recommendations and allowing results of assessment to guide practice.